austinksmith/Ration.js/README.md

   ## Node

-  * Use npm install to add the project to your dependencies `npm install --save ration`
+  * Use npm install to add the project to your dependencies `npm install --save ration.js`
   * Require the npm module in your app.js file

   ```js